-Every AI Clear score is built from the same foundation: publicly available evidence, a published rubric, and a structured five-domain framework.
-This post explains how the system works, what each domain measures, and how scores translate to letter grades.
+Every AI Clear score is built from the same foundation: publicly available evidence, a published rubric, and a structured five-pillar framework.
+This post explains how the system works, what each pillar measures, and how scores translate to letter grades. *(Updated for Rubric v2.0, May 2026.)*

 How scoring works

-Each criterion is scored on a maturity scale (0 to 3, 4, or 5 depending on the domain).
-Every score requires a source URL as evidence.
+Each criterion is scored at one of three evidence thresholds: No Evidence (0), Partial Evidence (50% of allocated points), or Full Evidence (100% of allocated points).
+No intermediate scores.
+Every score requires a verifying URL as evidence.
 If a member of the public cannot find it, the company does not get the points.

 The grade scale